flancia-coop/doc.anagora.org/social-coop-oc.md

 - Archive: the character limit.
 Done!
 Yay!

 ### WG Reports
-- FWG - no update
+- FWG - no news
 - TWG
-    - character limit increase - ok to announce?
+    - character limit increase
     - onboarded Ammar
-    -
+    - Decision: Dan will put up an instance announcement

 ### Closing: who is reminding next time, how are you leaving?